kubernetes/kubernetes/docs/admin/kubelet.md

 ```
       --address=0.0.0.0: The IP address for the Kubelet to serve on (set to 0.0.0.0 for all interfaces)
       --allow-privileged[=false]: If true, allow containers to request privileged mode. [default=false]
-      --api-servers=[]: List of Kubernetes API servers for publishing events, and reading pods and services. (ip:port), comma separated.
+      --api-server="": Kubernetes API server for publishing events, and reading pods and services, or `kubernetes` service ip address. (ip:port)
       --cadvisor-port=4194: The port of the localhost cAdvisor endpoint
       --cert-dir="/var/run/kubernetes": The directory where the TLS certs are located (by default /var/run/kubernetes).
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored.
       --cgroup-root="": Optional root cgroup to use for pods.
 This is handled by the container runtime on a best effort basis.
 Default: '', which means use the container runtime default.